 Gingival Therapy (Periodontics)

-Does your gum bleed easily when brushing or flossing?
+Does your gums bleed easily when brushing or flossing?
 Perhaps you suffer from gingivitis or even periodontitis.
 This is a form of inflammation of the soft and hard tissues surrounding the tooth.

 What is periodontal disease?